Carpal Tunnel Syndrome: Symptoms and Causes

 • How can you tell if it’s carpal tunnel versus something else?

-You can perform specific tests at home to determine if you have carpal tunnel syndrome.
-Or sles you can visit you doctor for a complete diagnosis.
+specific tests at home to determine if you have carpal tunnel syndrome.
+Or else you can visit you doctor for a complete diagnosis.

 • What if I can’t quit my job, yet have to perform the same harmful hand activities?